Technology

 Choosing the right policy for you depends on your circumstances.
 If your boiler heats both your water and your house, you may want to include central heating with your cover - this will include protection for your radiators.

+We asked thousands of boiler cover owners about their experiences with their boiler-servicing contract provider.
+It’s clear from our survey that customers’ opinions of their boiler cover providers varies widely.
+While the top scoring company received five stars for customer service, it was the only one, and many companies only received a middling three.
+On value for money, two stars out of five were common.

-You can find out what each boiler cover companies' policies cover in our boiler cover reviews.
+Find out how each brand scored, and what boiler owners really thought about their boiler cover providers, by checking our boiler cover reviews.

 Boiler cover in Northern Ireland

 If you live in Northern Ireland, you'll need to know which policies are available to you.
-Of the 12 companies we've compared in our latest customer satisfaction survey, AA, Baxi, Domestic & General, Vaillant and Worcester Bosch all offer cover in Northern Ireland.
+Of the nine companies we've compared in our latest customer satisfaction survey, AA, Domestic & General, Homeserve, Vaillant and Worcester Bosch all offer cover in Northern Ireland.

 Should I have an annual boiler service?